BrodyStone21/Block_Snapchat_Ads/README.md

 ### Note:
 Please ensure you clear Snapchat's cache and force stop the app within your system settings to ensure this works.

-### My Stories/Discover page isn't loading new content?
+### My Stories/Discover page isn't checking for new content?
-To force your Discover/Stories page to load new content, you must either temporily disable Pi-hole, or connect to a network that is not blocking these domains (such as your mobile data).
+To force your Discover/Stories page to check for new content, you must either temporily disable Pi-hole, or connect to a network that is not blocking these domains (such as your mobile data).
 Then you must open the app, and refresh the Discover page.
 After this, you can renable Pi-hole.